Marcellus Murray was born on Sept. 19, 1873 near Normalville, Fayette County, PA the son of Elijah and Hannah (Minerd) Murray.

-They had one son, Frank Murray.
+They together bore one son, Frank Murray.

-She died at age 24 of "heart trouble and dropsy," said the Daily Courier, and was laid to rest at Scottdale Cemetery.
+Grief struck the family when Harriet died at age 24 on Nov.
+9, 1926.
+Her demise was caused by "heart trouble and dropsy," said the Daily Courier.She was laid to rest at Scottdale Cemetery.

 John's second wife was Mabel Lavenia Lehman (1903-1998), the daughter of Edward G. and Betty Lehman and a native of Dunbar, Fayette County.
 Their marriage ceremony was performed by a distant cousin, Rev. David Ewing Minerd, the famed "Blacksmith Preacher" of Fayette County.

-They resided on a farm near Hopedale, Harrison County, OH.
+The Murrays resided on a farm near Hopedale, Harrison County, OH.
 Said the Cadiz (OH) Republican, "He had been a farmer and was a former German Twp. trustee and a substitute mail carrier."
 John was a collector of functional antiques, such as a shed full of old crank type telephones, a field full of old automobiles from the 1930s and '40s, and many old glass insulators from telephone poles.
 Relatives sold their eggs and possibly other farm products to customers in nearby Weirton, WV.